Achilleas05/union_shop/README.md

 If you make a mistake and need to revert to a previous commit, you can view your commit history with `git log --oneline`, find the commit hash where things were working (for example, `abc1234`), and revert to that commit with `git reset --hard abc1234`.
 If necessary, you can force push with `git push --force`.
 In extreme cases where your repository is completely broken and unrecoverable, you can start fresh by deleting your forked repository on GitHub (Settings → Danger Zone → Delete this repository), forking the original repository again from [github.com/manighahrmani/union_shop](https://github.com/manighahrmani/union_shop), and cloning your fresh fork.

 AI tools are valuable during development, and you are encouraged to use them.
 However, you must apply the best practices taught in the worksheets, particularly those covered in [Worksheet 6](https://manighahrmani.github.io/sandwich_shop/worksheet-6.html).
 AI-generated code should be reviewed, understood, and adapted to fit your application properly.
 Blindly copying AI suggestions without understanding them will likely result in poor code quality and may not meet the requirements.
 Use AI as a learning aid and coding partner rather than a replacement for your own understanding and decision-making.

+# Union Shop

+A Flutter-based e-commerce demo app for the University of Portsmouth Students' Union (UPSU).
+Provides browsing of collections and products, a cart, basic authentication UI, and order history — built as a local/demo app (no backend).

+---

+## Key features

+- Browse collections and featured products
+- Product detail pages and images (local assets)
+- Add/remove items from a cart (local state via Provider)
+- Simple order history (local, no backend)
+- Pages for Print Shack and UPSU information
+- Responsive layout for mobiles and wider screens
+- Routing with go_router and state with provider

+---

+## Quickstart — prerequisites

+- Flutter SDK (>= stable channel).
+Install: https://flutter.dev/docs/get-started/install
+- Git
+- A code editor (VS Code, Android Studio, etc.)

+---

+## Clone & run